Disclaimer: This post might contain affiliate links, which means we get a small commission if you make a purchase (at no extra cost to you).

 McConnell’s Mills State Park is a hidden gem state park near Pittsburgh that is incredibly photogenic in the fall!
 This park offers 11 miles of trails and scenery that looks even better among the fall foliage.
 Check out the Cleland Rock Overlook to get a scenic view of the surrounding mountains and stop by McConnell’s Mill itself.
 This historic mill is situated along Slippery Rock Creek.
 The mill and McConnell’s Mill Covered Bridge are focal points of the park!
 If you’re looking for a nice fall hike after visiting the mill and bridge, hike along the river by taking the Kildoo Trail.

 Frick Park is the largest urban park in Pittsburgh and is a great sport for viewing fall foliage in Pittsburgh!
 Frick Park has miles of hiking, walking, and biking trails.
 It’s a great place to see fall colors without traveling away from the city.
-Take walk or ride before or after work or spend an entire day exploring over a weekend!
+Take a walk or ride before or after work, or spend an entire day exploring over a weekend!

 Racoon Creek State Park